And the Oxford Word of the Year 2025 is…

 Read our report on rizz

-2022: Goblin mode
+2022: goblin mode

 As the world began to open up after the pandemic, we opened up the Oxford Word of the Year to a public vote in 2022—the first time in our history—giving people worldwide a chance to choose from our shortlist.
 Over 340,000 votes later, goblin mode took the crown with a 93% share of the vote, beating metaverse and #IStandWith.